 We spend a ton of time with our customers supporting their use of iPads in the trade show booth.
 Over the years, we have seen it all and written several articles based on those experiences.
-You might call this one update iPad trade show tips.
+You might call this one update tips for iPads at trade shows.

 iPads are everywhere at trade shows these days.
 Whether it’s as a sales tool in sales reps hands, on a stand showing videos, or a embedded in elaborate booth structures, Trade Show Managers are definitely embracing the iPad to qualify leads and grab attention.
 Depending on where you are in the process of iPad deployment for your company, we recommend you check out Why companies deploy iPads? or the Guide to Launching iPads; two free ebooks that will get you primed and ready.

 In the past month, Jesse, Justin, and I have attended trade shows in five different industries from Industrial Water to Food Safety to Financial Services.
 We were amazed to see many individual sales reps with iPads and had the opportunity to see a lot of iPads in the booths.
 Unfortunately, many sales reps and booths were simply not prepared to use them to their maximum potential.